TuriGuilano/twitter-realtime/README.md

 By following these steps you install all the packages that are required in this project.
 The npm start command is a command that runs a script in the package.json file which simply starts our app.

-## Features

-What's all the bells and whistles this project can perform?

-This app allows the user to see fill in query, the query is stored and emitted to the server where it talks to the twitter stream module.
-Serverside the stream is being filtered on the given query and sends it back to the client.
-Client side we filter all the tweets on their hashtags.
-The hashtags on their turn are being stored.
-If they occure more than five times, we append the hashtag to the body.

-> Tunnel event

-I wrote a function that checks if the user is connected or not every X seconds.
-If the user is disconnected he gets feedback due to an alarm message.

-## Excistense of the data

-After we connected to the Twitter stream API we have the data available.
-The data is being emitted from the server to the client.
-Clientside the data is being stored in an array.
-There is a socket connection that creates a continuous pipeline with the twitter stream API.
-So the data is available at all times.

 ## Contributing